- What is the Multi Entry Visa Policy?

 What are the Multiple Entry and Single Entry Visas?

 Whether visiting for a short period of time or coming to live in Ireland, applicants need to be aware of the type of permit they require.
 You may need re-entry permission if you are travelling in and out of the State, for example for a holiday or business trip.

-However, there are key stipulations and eligibility criteria to be noted for each category.
+There are key stipulations and eligibility criteria to be noted for each category.
 Multi Entry Visas are far stricter to obtain and are usually offered under certain circumstances.
 All applications are reviewed by the State’s immigration officer who reserves the right to refuse your application.

 What is the Multi Entry Visa Policy?

 The requirements and policy considerations around the Multi Entry Visa can be stringent and remain at the discretion of the State’s Visa Office.

 As a general rule of thumb, the Multiple Entry Visa allows visa holders to come to Ireland for numerous occasions during specific dates, providing that they can demonstrate a favourable immigration and travel history.